-As well as paying travel between their home and term time address we can also pay for travel between their home and any clinical placements they have to attend.
+The normal DSA travel rules apply: as well as paying travel between their home and term time address we can also pay for travel between their home and any clinical placements they have to attend.

 We cannot pay travel under the DSA for disabled students who experience travel problems simply because they live in a rural location, have difficulty accessing public transport due to poor service in their area or who find it hard to pay for travel because of financial constraints.